 - That is the film which was directed by him.

 - He is the man who came to my house yesterday.

 Note: Remember do not mix relative pronouns with relative adjectives.

 The adjective has a noun referent someplace (usually after it.)
-There is only two relative adjectives, which and what.
+There are only two relative adjectives, which and what.

 - He didn’t tell me what he was going to wear. = Relative pronoun.